orthecreedence/wookie-doc/views/docs/plugins.md

 This is a list of folders to search for plugins in.
-The first folders in the list take precedence over later entries, meaning you could `push` your own plugin directory onto this variable, and the plugins in your directory would take precedence over any plugins in the cor directory.
+The first folders in the list take precedence over later entries, meaning you could `push` your own plugin directory onto this variable, and the plugins in your directory would take precedence over any plugins in the core directory (any plugins with the same name would load from your directory, not hte core directory).

 The default `*plugin-folders*` value is a list with one entry, the `/core-plugins/` directory.